crcn/structr.js/README.md

 ###Setting Metadata

 To add.
 Easy way to store settings on the user's computer.
+Psuedocode:

 	var User = Structr({